EskoSalaka/nestjs-sqlite-queue/README.md

 })
 export class AppModule {}
 ```

+You can also use the special string `:memory:` to create an in-memory database with `storage: ':memory:'`

 Then, register a queue in your root application module.
 This will create a queue table in the SQLite database and provide a `SQLiteQueue` service instance to the application: